 Due to the COVID-19 pandemic, the number of Scottish courts operating at the time of this visit was 10.
-HMIPS will contact each of the GEOAmey Team Managers on a weekly basis to confirm numbers attending, with a focus on understanding the CCU response to COVID-19.
+HMIPS will contact each GEOAmey Court Manager on a weekly basis to confirm numbers attending, with a focus on understanding the CCU response to COVID-19.
 A Log of those calls will be maintained.
 Where it is deemed appropriate, through telephone calls, information received from GEOAmey, or results from the risk based HMIPS Liaison Data Algorithm, HMIPS will conduct a one day liaison visit to one of the CCUs.